Can Small Language Models Learn, Unlearn, and Retain Noise Patterns?: Introduction

-The definition of SLMs is evolving, and in recent times they are generally considered to be more compact versions of LLMs, typically having less than 7 billion parameters.
-This allows them to run on everyday devices, such as smartphones and computers, even without graphical processing units (GPUs).
-Some well-known examples of SLMs include the Phi series \citep{phi, phi1.5, phi3}, Gemma \citep{gemma}, and TinyLlama \citep{tinyllama}.
-Researchers are exploring a multitude of techniques, such as better data quality \citep{phi}, strategic training methodologies \citep{minicpm}, and reconfiguration of model architectures \citep{mobilellm}, among others, to improve the performance of SLMs.
+The definition of Small Language Models (SLMs) is evolving, but they are generally considered to be more compact versions of LLMs.
+This compactness allows them to run on everyday devices, such as smartphones and computers, even without graphical processing units (GPUs).
+Notable examples include the Phi series \cite{phi,phi1.5,phi3}, Gemma \cite{gemma}, Pythia \cite{pythia} and TinyLlama \cite{tinyllama}.
+SLMs find applications on edge devices that process data locally without connection to the internet, improving privacy and security by keeping sensitive information on the device \cite{sun2020mobilebert,phi3}.
+This local processing minimizes latency, keeps data within organizational boundaries, and improves usability while reducing infrastructure demands, contributing to a lower environmental impact \cite{schick2021s}.
+Researchers are exploring different techniques to improve SLM performance, such as enhancing data quality \cite{phi}, refining training strategies \cite{minicpm}, and reconfiguring model architectures \cite{mobilellm}.
+While noise handling in LLMs has received attention through various approaches—including parameter perturbation \cite{noisytune} and introduction of noisy labels \cite{noiselabels,noisywikihow,noisylabel}—similar studies for SLMs remain limited despite their growing importance.
+This gap is significant because noise is deliberately introduced into LLM training to make models robust and generalizable, a crucial approach given that user-generated inputs often contain errors or inconsistencies.

-Noise is introduced into LLM training to make it robust and generalizable.
-Researchers have experimented with the injection of noise by perturbing the parameters \citep{noisytune} and introducing noisy labels \citep{noiselabels, noisywikihow, noisylabel}.
-Different studies have been conducted to understand the effect of noise on different NLP tasks \citep{noiseresilience, noisyCoT, noise_under}.

-The objective of our research is to determine the capacity of these models to acquire, retain, and subsequently eliminate noise when subjected to training under various combinatorial conditions.
+The objective of the present paper is to study the ability of SLMs to learn, unlearn, and retain noise patterns.
+We consider noise as distortions in the prompt.
+Our experimental design focuses on three key aspects of model behavior: (1) the ability to learn specific noise patterns when trained on noisy data, (2) the capacity to unlearn these patterns when subsequently trained on clean data, and (3) the extent to which such noise is retained or completely eliminated after the unlearning process.
+SLMs, while having fewer parameters, are trained on data distributions akin to LLMs, offering essential baseline insights when faced with corrupted inputs.
+Despite the challenges in distinguishing noise from signal during data selection \cite{data}, especially on the open internet, we utilized popular pretrained SLMs and systematically introduced both real-world and artificial noise patterns to test the model's adaptation capabilities.